TrueSparrowSystems/slackmin/README.md

 **2. whiteListedChannels**

-`whiteListedChannels` is an channel ids array which allows whitelisted users to execute slack commands in the whitelisted channel.
+`whiteListedChannels` is an array of channel ids which allows whitelisted users to execute slack commands in the whitelisted channel.

 <br>